Imagine standing before a blank canvas, brimming with anticipation.

 Once mastered, painting with pastels can be an incredibly freeing and fun activity.

-The varied effects of using different colors, surfaces, and types of pastel are satisfying to create, and often the best results come from being less rigid and controlled with the medium.
+The varied effects of using different colors, surfaces, and types of pastels are satisfying to create, and often the best results come from being less rigid and controlled with the medium.

 Working wet, using broader, looser strokes of the stick, and going with the flow will produce surprising and often extremely effective visual effects.
 Soft pastel allows the colors to come alive on the paper, and as the colors mingle while you layer them they will take on a life of their own.